The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Outside of his NHS role, Phil offers consultancy advice and coaching support to senior managers in a range of organisations across the public and private sectors.

-Prof. Durka Dougall, Deputy Chair
+Prof. Durka Dougall, Non-Executive Director and Deputy Chair

 Durka is a nationally recognised health and care leader who has been involved in a variety of roles addressing population health and tackling health inequalities across the UK and beyond.
-She is passionate about transforming the approach of the health and care system in England so that it is more joined-up, equitable, effective in prevention as well as treatment, and focussed on enabling people to be healthy for as long as possible.
+She is passionate about transforming the approach of the health and care system in England so that it is more joined-up, equitable, effective in prevention as well as treatment, and focused on enabling people to be healthy for as long as possible.

 Damien Régent, Non-Executive Director and Deputy Chair

+Damien joined the Trust in October 2019 and chairs the Audit and Risk Committee.
 He works at board level with multiple organisations across sectors.
 His specific expertise is in finance and risk oversight.
 He is a financial analyst by background and spent a number of years as a credit and risk analyst in the financial services industry.

-Zaheer Ahmad MBE, Associate Non-Executive Director
+Dr Zaheer Ahmad MBE, Associate Non-Executive Director

 Debbie Alder, Senior Independent Director and Non-Executive Director

-Before taking on this role, Debbie was Director General People, Capability and Place since 2020, having first joined the Executive Team in the Department for Work and Pensions as Director General of Human Resources in January 2014.
+Before taking on this role, Debbie was Director General People, Capability and Place since 2020, having first joined the executive team in the Department for Work and Pensions as Director General of Human Resources in January 2014.

-Debbie began her career in the private sector in HR, with 21 years of experience across retail, manufacturing and consultancy in the UK, Europe and North America.
-Starting in Marks and Spencer, she then moved to Ford Motor Company before working in consultancy.
+Debbie began her career in the private sector in Human Resources (HR), with 21 years of experience across retail, manufacturing and consultancy in the UK, Europe and North America.
+Starting in Marks and Spencer, she then moved to the Ford Motor Company before working in consultancy.
+Debbie joined the Civil Service in 2009 and has been Group HR Director for Defra and Group HR Director for Ministry of Justice.

-She was invited to become a Chartered Companion of The Institute of Personnel and Development in 2019 having previously led the HR professional development across the Civil Service, chairing the Civil Service HR Capability Board for 5 years.
+She was invited to become a Chartered Companion of The Institute of Personnel and Development in 2019 having previously led the HR professional development across the Civil Service, chairing the Civil Service HR Capability Board for 5 years

 Surinder Birdi, Non-Executive Director

+Surinder is currently HR Director, Manufacturing and Employee Relations at Ford Britain – a role which he has held since April 2021.
 He is an experienced leader who has held positions in automotive, public sector and regulated financial organisations bringing employee relations, talent management, organisational design, HR business partnering and diversity skills and experience.

-Surinder also has board level experience in commercial and not-for-profit sectors and is currently a Director at Ford Halewood Transmissions Ltd and a Member of the Appointments Board of the Nursing and Midwifery Council.
+Surinder also has board level experience in commercial and not-for-profit sectors and is currently a Director at Ford Halewood Transmissions Ltd and a Member Chair of the Appointments Board of the Nursing and Midwifery Council.

 Richard Guest, Non-Executive Director